What should be manpower cost % against net sale value for manufacturing company (plastic industry)?

 There is no hard and fast rule for the manpower cost against net sales value.
 The manpower cost depends on the following:

-b) Capacity of the capital equipment used and their quality also
+b) Capacity of the capital equipment used and their quality also.

 c) Maintenance of the capital equipment used.
-If there is an unreasonable downtime, then the cost of manpower will go up.
+If there is unreasonable downtime, then the cost of manpower will go up.

 e) Availability or non-availability of the raw material.
-If there is downtime because of the non-availability of the material, the cost of the manpower will go up
+If there is downtime because of the non-availability of the material, the cost of the manpower will go up.

 Thanks,